 Spurs' Derrick White: Starting Saturday

-White will start Saturday against the Trail Blazers, Paul Garcia of ProjectSpurs.com reports.
+White (foot) will start Saturday against the Knicks, Jeff McDonald of the San Antonio Express-News reports.

-With Dejounte Murray (rest) sidelined, White will draw his second start of the season.
-In his first start, he posted 10 points, three rebounds and one assist across 26 minutes.
+Dejounte Murray will rest for the second game of a back-to-back, leaving a larger role for White.
+White missed the Spurs' last two games due to a sore left foot, so it's unclear how much of an expanded role he'll be able to take on Saturday.

 More News